AbnerTor/week17-noSQL/README.md

 ## Tests

-THhe following instructions are how to run tests on this program: Type 'node server.js' into the console, and go to the respective port to use it.
+THhe following instructions are how to run tests on this program: Clone this repo to your pc, then type npm instal in the conole to download all its dependencies.
+THen type 'node server.js' into the console, and go to the respective port to use it.
+Or alternatively, you can visit the page here: https://w17nosql.herokuapp.com/.